KaiYan289/RLpapersnote/README.md

 144. If you find that the CPU usage of pytorch code is very high, try use torch.set_num_threads(1) (to reduce thread communication cost) or pin_memory=False (if you have ever explicitly set it to true).

+145. When making slides, the front "dot" recommendation: unicode 2022 (in custom), 100% height

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu